It all depends on how fast you need them and your budget.

 —If you’re looking for fiction, go to the thrift store.
 They’ve got most of the classics and more.

 —Usually your professor will let you know if there are electronic versions of your book.
 Those are usually somewhere around half the price for a hard copy, and, obviously, easy to carry.
+They could indeed end up being the cheapest pre-med textbooks, if you’re lucky.

 —If you’re in a literature class and have some sort of e-reader (like a Kindle or a Nook), you can always find the e-versions of books relatively cheap.
 Not a bad way to go, and I speak from experience.
 Kindle II is outstanding for books and PDFs.